michaelwalkoski/phpapp-example/README.md

 # A Beginner's Guide to Developing PHP Applications with Distelli
-In this tutorial we're going to learn how to build, test, and deploy a PHP application using Distelli.
+In this tutorial we will learn how to build, test, and deploy a PHP application using Distelli.
 PHP is one of many languages available, but it’s simplicity and flexibility make it a great place to begin.
-Many of the concepts you learn in in this tutorial will transfer to other languages, as well as the ability to setup a website.
-Distelli also supports Java, Node.js, Phython, and Ruby so you can experiment once you familiarize yourself.
+Many of the concepts you'll learn developing PHP are similar to other languages, and since Distelli also supports Java, Node.js, Phython, and Ruby, you can experiment once you're ready.
+Additionally, we'll setup a GitHub account to store your code and launch a webserver so you can see your project in action.

 The foundation of web development is the client-server relationship.
 You are the client when you enter a web address in your browser.
 The request is sent to the server and a file is returned to your browser to be displayed.
 The process is similar to opening a file on your computer, but in this case it’s returned through the browser.